localnerve/html-snapshots/README.md

   // error.completed is an array of the snapshot file paths that were completed.
 });
 ```
 Generates snapshots for "/", "/contact", and "/special" from mysite.com. "/special" uses port 82.
 All use http protocol.
-Array input can be powerful, check out the complete [example](/examples/html5rocks).
+Array input can be powerful, check out a simple [example](/examples/simple-promise), or a more complex [example](/examples/html5rocks).

 ### Example - Completion callback, Remote robots.txt
 ```javascript